Skip to main content

 After the meeting, all discussed applications will receive an overall impact score within three business days through the PD/PI's eRA Commons account.
 The overall impact score indicates the reviewers' judgment of the significance of the problem, transformative potential of the project, and the innovativeness of the approach.
 There is a correlation between a strong impact score and funding.
 However, there is no strict cutoff or pay line for funding.
 And because applications are responding to a Request for Applications (RFA), the scores are not percentiled, which makes their interpretation difficult.
 NIH staff cannot disclose where an impact score falls relative to other application scores.

-A Summary Statement prepared by the SRO will be available within 30 days of the review through the PD/PI's eRA Commons account.
-The Summary Statement of discussed applications includes critiques from the assigned editorial panel members and a brief summary of the panel discussion.
-The information provided in the Summary Statement is valuable and provides critical feedback.
+A summary statement prepared by the SRO will be available within 30 days of the review through the PD/PI's eRA Commons account.
+The summary statement of discussed applications includes critiques from the Phase II topic experts and a brief summary of the panel discussion.
+The information provided in the summary statement is valuable and provides critical feedback.
 However, it is not intended to be an exhaustive critique and will not contain every point reviewers found to be problematic.
-Applications that made it past Phase I are considered "not discussed" and are given a Summary Statement with critiques form the mail reviewers but no comments from the editorial panel.
+Applications that made it past Phase I are considered "not discussed" and are given a summary statement with critiques from the mail reviewers.
 Applications that did not make it through Phase I are given a description of the review process.

 After Receiving the Summary Statement